trustpoliticsfear/trustpoliticsfear.github.io/_texts/write.md

-﻿---
+---
-layout: narrative
+layout: poem
-title: "Write a TED talk - a personal speech about what it feels like growing up in today’s global political and social climate"
+title: "Write a TED talk"
-author: High School Students Sydney
+author: Sydney High School Students
 editor: Randa Abdel-Fattah
 source: Transcripts from high school students
-permalink: "/texts/tedtalks/"
 ---

+Instruction: Write a TED talk - a personal speech about what it feels like growing up in today’s global political and social climate

 ## Manuel, 17, male, Blacktown